apache/hudi/website/docs/deployment.md

  --schemaprovider-class org.apache.hudi.utilities.schema.FilebasedSchemaProvider
 ```

- - **Continuous Mode** :  Here, deltastreamer runs an infinite loop with each round performing one ingestion round as described in **Run Once Mode**.
+ - **Continuous Mode** :  Here, Hudi Streamer runs an infinite loop with each round performing one ingestion round as described in **Run Once Mode**.
 The frequency of data ingestion can be controlled by the configuration "--min-sync-interval-seconds".
 For Merge-On-Read tables, Compaction is run in asynchronous fashion concurrently with ingestion unless disabled by passing the flag "--disable-compaction".
 Every ingestion run triggers a compaction request asynchronously and this frequency can be changed by setting the property "hoodie.compact.inline.max.delta.commits".
-As both ingestion and compaction is running in the same spark context, you can use resource allocation configuration in DeltaStreamer CLI such as ("--delta-sync-scheduling-weight", "--compact-scheduling-weight", ""--delta-sync-scheduling-minshare", and "--compact-scheduling-minshare") to control executor allocation between ingestion and compaction.
+As both ingestion and compaction is running in the same spark context, you can use resource allocation configuration in Hudi Streamer CLI such as ("--delta-sync-scheduling-weight", "--compact-scheduling-weight", ""--delta-sync-scheduling-minshare", and "--compact-scheduling-minshare") to control executor allocation between ingestion and compaction.

 Here is an example invocation for reading from kafka topic in a continuous mode and writing to Merge On Read table type in a yarn cluster.